pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 # Channel Groups API for Objective-C SDK

-Channel groups bundle many channels under a single name.
-You can subscribe to a channel group, but you can’t publish to it; publish to individual channels instead.
+Channel groups bundle thousands of channels under a named group.
+You can subscribe to a channel group (receive messages from its channels), but you cannot publish to a group—publish to channels directly.

-Requires Stream Controller add-on: Enable for your key in the Admin Portal.
-See support page for enabling add-ons.
+##### Channel group operations
+- Subscribe to channel groups; publishing must target individual channels.

 ## Add channels to a channel group

+##### Requires Stream Controller add-on
+Enable the Stream Controller add-on for your key in the PubNub Admin Portal.
+See support docs for enabling add-ons.

-Adds channels to a group.
+Adds channels to a channel group.

 ### Method(s)